IgorKowalczyk/majo.exe/readme.md

 SESSION_SECRET=YOUR-SESSION-SECRET-(RANDOM-WORDS)
 SECRET=YOUR-BOT-CLIENT-SECRET
 ANALYTICS=YOUR-GOOGLE-TRACKING-ID
-ID=YOUR_BOT-ID
+ID=YOUR-BOT-ID
 DASHBOARD=[true/false]
-DOMAIN=YOUR=SITE-ADRESS
+DOMAIN=YOUR-DASHBOARD-WEB-ADRESS
 # !majo is the default prefix, you can change it later.

-# note: .env is a shell file so there can't be spaces around =
+# Note: .env is a shell file so there can't be spaces around =

 ```